 -- Sql Server Left Function Example SELECT [FirstName] ,[LastName] ,[DepartmentName] ,LEFT ([DepartmentName], 4) AS [SQL LEFT] FROM [Employe]

 NOTE: If you observe the second record, there is an Empty space after the Sr.

 SQL LEFT Function Example 3

-In this example, We are going to find the index position of a @ symbol present in Email column using CHARINDEX function and then we will extract the left most characters up to @ symbol using Sql Server LEFT Function
+In this example, We are going to find the index position of a @ symbol present in Email column using CHARINDEX function.
+Next, we will extract the left most characters up to @ symbol using string left Function

 -- Left function in Sql Server SELECT [FirstName] ,[LastName] ,[DepartmentName] ,[Email] ,LEFT ( [Email] ,CHARINDEX ('@', [Email]) - 1 ) AS [SQL LEFT] FROM [Employe]